Will the U.S. Dollar Collapse in 2017?

 It doesn’t take much imagination how events taking place at this very moment could easily portend a U.S. dollar collapse.
 We previously illustrated how deteriorating relations with China could foreshadow worsening trade dynamics going forward, but in reality, this risk is interchangeable with all big U.S. trading partners.
 It doesn’t matter if this happens through border taxes or import tariffs, withdrawing from the WTO or embroiling itself in war—all these events lead to the same place for the U.S. dollar.

-Currently, trade as defined as the sum of exports and imports of goods and services is a huge slice of the economy.
-The latest World Bank figures (2015) have this pegged at over 28% of total U.S. GDP (Source: “Trade (% of GDP),” The World Bank, last accessed January 24, 2017.)
+Currently, trade, defined as the sum of exports and imports of goods and services, is a huge slice of the economy.
+The latest World Bank figures (2015) have this pegged at over 28% of total U.S. GDP.
+(Source: “Trade (% of GDP),” The World Bank, last accessed July 24, 2017.)

 When Will the Dollar Collapse?